 The business plan is a live document that describes the nature of your business (what are you selling), market (to whom) and sales and marketing plans (how), your team (who will make sure your business succeeds), in addition to financial background and a plan on how you will profit and what you need to get started and run the business.

 At some point, you might present your business plan to banks, public authorities, or other stakeholders.

 Live documents and feedback

 Neither the business model or plan are ever finished, and you will most likely make many changes along the way.
 Getting feedback from customers, investors, other founders or friends and family will probably help you a lot when shaping your product, strategies and plans.
-The first idea you have, might not be what you will end up going forward with.
+The first idea you have might not be what you will end up going forward with.

 This is why the business model and business plan are live documents that will develop when you and the world are always evolving - small or large.
-An example is that many businesses have had to change their business model because of Covid-19 because their access to customers or resources have changed.
+An example is that many businesses have had to change their business model due to Covid-19 because their access to customers or resources have changed.
 Another is that you might find a different customer segment than initially planned for and need to change your strategies to meet different needs.

 We have gathered some links to templates, tips and courses that might help you getting started: